 - Changes to exempt categories

-- HRPP will still require submissions in eCompliance for all human subjects research activities
+- HRPP still requires submissions in eCompliance for all human subjects research activities.